philipithomas/cv-philipithomas/README.md

 #Building Your Own

 Feel free to fork this repository and build your own resume.
 I used a couple basic PHP functions to keep formatting consistent.
 In addition, I host on Heroku, which is free for small scale and easy to integrate with git.
+Also, don't forget to swap in your Google Analytics code for mine!

 #Upcoming Improvements